There are different types of dismissal, depending on the situation. If you are not sure which is relevant to your situation, check before you apply.

 The unlawful termination laws in the Fair Work Act cover groups including:

 - state government employees in New South Wales, Queensland, South Australia, Tasmania and Western Australia

-- local government employees in New South Wales, Queensland and South Australia
+- local government employees in New South Wales, Queensland and South Australia and Western Australia

 To understand unlawful termination and find out if you are eligible, see About unlawful termination.